 You must select a broker based on specific parameters-

 - Fees – An investor must look at the fee policy of the broker before opening a brokerage account.

 Look at how the broker charges for administration, maintenance, and stock trading commissions.

 - Minimum deposits – Some brokers have a minimum balance condition for opening an account.

 However, for ETFs, it’s just the cost of one ETF share.
 Low or no minimums are desirable.

 - Types of securities – Not all brokers will allow all types of securities to be tradeable on their platform.
-Thus, looking at the types of assets which can be traded becomes vital.
+Thus, looking at the types of assets that can be traded becomes vital.